the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 Once you display the website in a browser, you should see how Lodash's `kebabCase()` and `camelCase()` alter both strings.
 These functions are not available in native JavaScript, so libraries like Lodash give us these functionalities without implementing them ourselves.

-After you have learned how to import code from file and from packages, we will continue with learning JavaScript in combination with HTML by using the DOM API.
+After you have learned how to import code from files and packages, we will continue with learning JavaScript in combination with HTML by using the DOM API.
 Throughout the rest of the book, we will apply all of our fundamental JavaScript learnings in a web application which is displayed on a browser with the help of HTML.

 ### Exercises: